Houthis: Missiles and drones

+In March 2015, the Saudi-led coalition claimed that it had destroyed most of the Houthis' missile capabilities during an air campaign, however Houthi missile attacks persisted.
+The Houthis, with technological help from Iran, began work on new missile variants by mid-2016, and by September they introduced the Burkan-1, a variant of the Scud with extended range.
+The following month, they introduced the Burkan-2H, which had a separating warhead.
+These weapons enabled the Houthis to strike targets deep in Saudi Arabia, including the capital Riyadh.
+After examining debris from the Burkan-2H, the UN concluded in December 2017 that the missile was supplied by Iran.

 Late in 2015, Houthis announced the local production of short-range ballistic missile Qaher-1 on Al-Masirah TV.
 On 19 May 2017 Saudi Arabia intercepted a Houthi-fired ballistic missile targeting a deserted area south of the Saudi capital and most populous city Riyadh.
 The Houthi militias have captured dozens of tanks and masses of heavy weaponry from the Yemeni Armed Forces.

+In February 2017, the Houthis revealed their drone program.
+Between mid-2018 and 2019, long-range ballistic missile attacks decreased in frequency, while the Houthis increasingly began using unmanned aerial vehicles (UAVs) and artillery.
+UAVs were used for both attacks on military and civilian targets and reconnaissance.
+The Qasef UAV, which can carry up to 30 kg of explosives, had been used in over a dozen Houthi attacks since 2016.
+The Sammad-2, Sammad-3, and Qasif-2K suicide drones were unveiled in 2019.
+Houthi drone attacks peaked in 2021, with many targeting Saudi Arabia.

 In June 2019, the Saudi-led coalition stated that the Houthis had launched 226 ballistic missiles during the insurgency so far.

 The 2019 Abqaiq–Khurais attack targeted the Saudi Aramco oil processing facilities at Abqaiq and Khurais in eastern Saudi Arabia on 14 September 2019.
 The Houthi movement claimed responsibility, though the United States has asserted that Iran was behind the attack.
 Iranian President Hassan Rouhani said that "Yemeni people are exercising their legitimate right of defence ... the attacks were a reciprocal response to aggression against Yemen for years."

+The Houthis unveiled the Palestine-2 missile in June 2024, which closely resembled the Iranian Fattah-1 and Kheibar Shekan missiles.
+According to the Houthis, the missile was locally made, a claim rejected by defense analysts.
+In September, the missile was fired at Israel and landed in an open area near Ben Gurion Airport, traveling a distance of 2,000 km in 11 minutes.
+The Houthis claimed that the rocket used two stage solid fuel, had a range of 2,150 km, and had a maximum speed of Mach 16.
+Israel and the US denied that the missile was hypersonic.